 About Dr. Marnie Luck, ND

 As a Naturopathic Doctor at Annex Naturopathic Clinic, I’m honoured to play an integral role in my patient’s circle of care.
-Whether it be implementing a naturopathic treatment that resolves of a chronic health concern, helping someone tweak their diet and lifestyle habits to get them back on track, or providing adjunctive care to their existing medical treatment- people start feeling better and they’re better able to enjoy life.
+Whether it be implementing a naturopathic treatment that resolves of a chronic health concern, helping someone make changes to their diet and lifestyle habits to get them back on track, or providing adjunctive care to their existing medical treatment- people start feeling better and they’re better able to enjoy life.

 At the same time, it is equally important for me to honour and emphasize the foundation on which naturopathic medicine is built- the innate wisdom and healing power of nature (whole foods, sun, fresh air, experiencing wildlife) through encouraging the individuals I work with to prioritize getting outside and reconnecting with themselves and nature.

 My goal is not only to help my patients understand the root causes of their health concerns but also understand how my treatment approaches strengthen and restore health.

 I address each patient’s unique circumstances to collaboratively find solutions that sustain healthy change.

 My practice addresses all types of health concerns, however I have a special interest in digestive issues, women’s health (vaginal concerns, peri-menopause, menstrual concerns and fertility) and weight management.